Health and safety policies

 Residential

-- Studentenwerk regularly updates its policies in regard to the current state of the pandemic and has helpful COVID-19 FAQs on student accommodations
+• Studentenwerk regularly updates its policies in regard to the current state of health affairs and student accommodations

 JYM Institute